MediciHouse07/Learning_Records/README.md

 ✍: Finished by reading documents <br>
 YYYY/MM/DD:✍💫 Means at the date, you finish it by reading document, and the purpose is to get some concept quickly <br>
 ####/#####: Means the partial part that you have finished for the whole class, from 00:00 to ##:##, for other situation, it will not be marked in this way. <br>
+💲: Represents an research article or an project <br>

 # Emoji library